wp-plugins/logic-pro/readme.txt

 = 1.0.1 =
 Upgrade is only required if moving plugin to host with PHP < 5.3

+= 1.0.2 =
+Corrected minor issues that produced Warning messages in some environments.

 == Screenshots ==

 1. Visitor Logic Lite "Logic Block" settings.